josefs/meta-paper/paper.md

 constructs for creating, reading and updating mutable arrays.
 The `RunMutableArray` construct takes a monadic computation and returns a pure array.
 In that way it is similar to the ST monad [@launchbury1994lazy].
-Compared to the state monad, the state parameter in the type has been omitted, since there is no construct corresponding to `runST` with a polymorphic return type which could be used to pass mutable arrays outside of the scope of their monadic computation.
+Compared to the ST monad, the state parameter in the type has been omitted, since there is no construct corresponding to `runST` with a polymorphic return type which could voilate safety by passing mutable arrays outside of the scope of their monadic computation.

 Finally, there is the parallel for-loop, `ParM`, which is the construct for parallel computations.
+Currently it is possible to have a `ParM` inside another`ParM` in the core language.

-Currently it is possible to have a `ParM` inside another `ParM`.
-However, as we discuss below, our runtime system does not allow this kind of nesting.
+However, as we discuss in section \ref{sec:runtime}, our runtime system does not allow this kind of nesting.
 We have not made any attempts at disallowing nesting in the type system.
 Instead, the API to meta-repa is designed such that nested parallel loops should never occur.
 This